MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/exchange-2010-end-of-support.md

 Your installation of Exchange 2010 will continue to run after this date.
 However, because of the changes listed above, we strongly recommend that you migrate from Exchange 2010 as soon as possible.

-For more information about Office 2010 servers nearing the end of support, see [Resources to help you upgrade from Office 2007 or 2010 servers and clients](upgrade-from-office-2007-or-2010-servers-and-products.md).
+For more information about Office 2010 servers nearing the end of support, see [Resources to help you upgrade from Office 2010 servers and clients](upgrade-from-office-2010-servers-and-products.md).

 ## What are my options?